 Around eighty percent of students in the Ph.D Program in Art History are working within modern and contemporary art.
 We offer broad range of faculty who can be called upon as potential advisors.

 Students have first-hand teaching experience.
 Rather than being a Teaching Assistant (TA) to a professor, you will have your own course and students at one of the colleges.

 Current students tell us that they appreciate the friendly and collaborative atmosphere of the Graduate Center.
-Students are all working in the city—either as teachers or as professionals—and there is a strong spirit of helping each other out, rather than of competition.
+Students are all working in the city—either as teachers or as professionals—and there is a strong spirit of mutual support, rather than of competition.